-Page 8: Financial Details (General information) Applicants must consult with the appropriate financial administrators before completing these details.
+Page 8: Financial Det ails (General information) Applicants must consult with the appropriate financial administrators before completing these details.
 Please provide details of the funding required for the year of the grant.
 Running expenses The following research expenses can be requested through the networking grants and can be included in the relevant sections on the budget table.
-The table should include the value requested, the breakdown of purchases and a full justification for each expense: Up to £5,000 of total award can be used to cover consumables for obtaining pilot data, archival research or fieldwork Costs associated with a networking activities e.g. accommodation, room hire and catering Travel and subsistence costs (covering costs of international travel, visa costs and local travel) Administrative support to deliver the networking activities (up to £2,000) Technical support access at the university/institute level (e.g. accessing existing data management or statistical support services available at the university/institute) Use of animals (this should cover the cost of license fees, handling fees, procedure costs and animal purchase costs) As we are aiming to build capacity in the overseas institution, funds can be used for purchasing piece of equipment if the equipment is essential to the proposed work and if the equipment will remain in the overseas institution beyond the duration of the award.
-Please note that funding must be requested in sterling (£).
+The table should include the value requested, and then below in the provided boxes please provide the breakdown of purchases and a full justification for each expense: • Up to £5,000 of total award can be used to cover consumables for obtaining pilot data, archival research or fieldwork Costs associated with a networking activities e.g. accommodation, room hire and catering Travel and subsistence spate (acuering spate of international travel vice spate) Travel and subsistence costs (covering costs of international travel, visa costs and local travel) Administrative support to deliver the networking activities (up to £2,000) Technical support access at the university/institute level (e.g. accessing existing data management or statistical support services available at the university/institute) • Use of animals (this should cover the cost of license fees, handling fees, procedure costs and animal purchase costs) As we are aiming to build capacity in the overseas institution, funds can be used for purchasing piece of equipment if the equipment is essential to the proposed work and if the equipment will remain in the overseas institution beyond the duration of the award.
+Please note that funding must be requested in sterling ( $\pounds$ ).
 Travel costs should be based on the most suitable and economical form of travel.
 The total request should not exceed £25,000.
 The following sections should only be completed if you intend to use animals in your research.
 Total Number Purchased Animals Please provide the total number of animals to be used in your research for the tenure of the award.
 Total Cost of Purchased Animals Please provide the total purchase cost for animals used in your research for the tenure of the award.
 Total Procedure Cost Please provide the total cost of the procedure(s) outlined in your proposal for the tenure of the award.
 Animals Total Cost This amount should be included under the 'Use of Animals' section of the budget table as outlined above, and should include license fees, handling fees, procedure costs and animal purchase costs.

-Administration of the grant As per the Grant Conditions, the grant will be paid to the UK Institution in the first instance and will flow to partner institutions as appropriate.
+Administration of As per the Grant Conditions, the grant will be paid to the UK Institution in the first the grant instance and will flow to partner institutions as appropriate.
 Please provide details on the institutions which will receive a proportion of this grant and the amount of funding which will be sent to each institution.